- Google Edge TPU ML accelerator coprocessor

 For information about how to create models and run inferences on the Edge TPU, read the documentation for TensorFlow models on the Edge TPU.

-When you first set up the USB Accelerator, you can select whether the device operates at the default clock frequency or the maximum clock frequency.
-The maximum clock frequency is twice the default setting, which increases the inferencing speed but also increases power consumption.
+When you first set up the USB Accelerator, you can select whether the device operates at the maximum clock frequency or the reduced clock frequency.
+The maximum frequency is twice the reduced setting, which increases the inferencing speed but also increases power consumption.

 To change the clock frequency at which the device operates, simply install the alternative runtime, as described in the instructions for how to install the Edge TPU runtime.

 The USB Accelerator includes an LED that indicates the current system state.
 The following table describes the behavior of the LED.